Godetia: sowing, growing, care

 Available in 1 sizes

 The satin flower is a tender plant that will be grown as an annual in our temperate climates.
-Highly floriferous and fast-growing, it requires a sheltered spot protected from wind to shield its brittle stems, and very sunny to flower well.
-In the south of the country, it will tolerate partial shade.
+Very floriferous and fast-growing, it needs a sheltered spot away from the wind to protect its brittle stems, and plenty of sunlight to flower well.
+In the south of our country, it will tolerate partial shade.

 It prefers slightly acidic, loose soil, fresh to dry but well-drained, and dislikes overly hot or humid conditions.

 Plant this charming annual on balconies and terraces, in containers or pots.
-The excellent staying power of its flowers also makes it suitable for garden planting to create lovely ephemeral borders for perennial or annual beds, or to brighten flowerbeds and rockeries.
+The excellent durability of its flowers also makes it suitable for garden planting to create lovely ephemeral borders for perennial or annual beds, or to brighten flower beds and rockeries.

-As it is a highly melliferous plant, it can also be sown in the vegetable garden to enhance the ecosystem and provide a supply of cut flowers.
+As it is a very melliferous plant, it can also be sown in the vegetable garden to improve the ecosystem and provide a reserve of flowers for bouquets.

 Clarkia elegant and Ceanothus ‘Skylark’ (© Jkehoe Photos)

-Godetia seeds are sown in spring, from April to May, directly in situ, after all risk of frost, for flowering from July to September.
+Godetia seeds are sown in spring, from April to May, directly in place, after any risk of frost, for flowering from July to September.
 Sowing in March is possible in mild regions.
-Young Godetia plants tolerate transplanting poorly, so direct sowing is preferable.
+Young godetia plants tolerate transplanting poorly, so direct sowing is preferable.
 Neither thinned nor transplanted, they manage on their own!
-Consider staggering sowings until June to extend the flowering period.
+Consider staggering your sowings until June to extend the flowering period.

 - Prepare the soil well by loosening it to half a spade’s depth

-- Sow in clusters of 2 to 3 seeds per hole at 3mm deep, spaced 25cm apart
+- Sow in clusters of 2 to 3 seeds per hole, 3mm deep, spaced 25cm apart

-- Add a good amount of compost to each planting hole and mix in some river sand to improve drainage
+- Add a good amount of compost to each planting hole and a little river sand to improve drainage

 - Fill in and firm down